Non-loose torus knots: Tight contact structures on torus knot complements

 \begin{itemize} \item $(1,n)$ for $n \leq \lfloor q/p\rfloor$, \item $(m_1,n_1)$ in the shortest path from $\lfloor q/p\rfloor$ clockwise to $q/p$ in the Farey graph. \end{itemize}

 Similarly, if $\partial V_2$ has dividing slope $s$, then when a bypass is attached to $\partial V_2$ the dividing curves will have slope $s'$ which is anti-clockwise of $s$ and the closest point to $q/p$ with an edge to $s$.
-So if we start with $V_2$ being a standard neighborhood of a Legendrian knot with very negative $\tb$, the the possible dividing will be slopes on $\partial V_2$ will be
+So if we start with $V_2$ being a standard neighborhood of a Legendrian knot with very negative $\tb$, then the possible dividing slopes on $\partial V_2$ will be

 \begin{itemize} \item $(m,1)$ for $m \leq 0$, \item $(m_2,n_2)$ in the shortest path from $q/p$ clockwise to $\infty$ in the Farey graph. \end{itemize}